Financial Zombiism

 The financier types are not our friends.
 They are the folks who live comfortably up in the big house.
 They are the enslavers of entire nations.

-The rampant and resultant “off-shoring” of the jobs in America over the last 50 to 60 years has devastated the American working middle class, and it had caused the median household income to stagnate or actually to significantly decline if you use objective real inflation numbers (like the gold price of the dollar) rather than the government’s phoney and distorted CPI numbers.
-See the Globalism the Destroyer of the American Middles Classes post linked below for a detailed explanation of and objective real, real metric of inflation.
+The rampant and resultant “off-shoring” of the jobs in America over the last 45 to 50 years has devastated the American working middle class, and it had caused the median household income to stagnate or actually to significantly decline if you use objective real inflation numbers (like the gold price of the dollar) rather than the government’s phony and distorted CPI numbers.
+(See the Globalism the Destroyer of the American Middles Classes post linked below for a detailed explanation of and objective real, real metric of inflation.)

-This collapsing wage rate discussed there has been combined with the nearly universal acquision and assumption of huge debt burdens to cause a decades long fall of the common working classes of people to near subsistence level existences.
+This collapsing wage rate discussed in that post has been combined with the nearly universal acquisition and assumption of huge debt burdens to cause a decades’ long fall of the common working classes of people to near subsistence level existences.

-Sadly all of this off shoring has turned the formerly prosperous manufacturing belt into the America rust belt.
-The societies of the former manufacturing regions are now characterized by rampant divorce, alcoholism, crime, debt slavery, run away drug abuse and overdosing death rates, high suicide rates, and all the other products of a society in which workers can not earn a living wage, or support a family.
+Sadly all of this offshoring has turned the formerly prosperous manufacturing belt into the American rust belt.
+The societies of the former manufacturing regions are now characterized by rampant divorce, alcoholism, crime, debt slavery, runaway drug abuse and overdosing death rates, high suicide rates, and all the other products of a society in which workers cannot earn a living wage, or support a family.

-This national (and international) zombieism is worse and more widespread than one might at first image.
-However the full story is worse than out imagination allow us to consider.
+This national (and international) zombieism is worse and more widespread than one might at first imagine.
+However the full story is worse than our imagination allow us to consider.
 The US national debt is $38.4 Trillion (11/28/25).
-That is $329,022/US tax payer and growing!
+That is $329,022/US taxpayer and growing!
 The US government’s unfunded liabilities (of future retirements and future government funded medical costs, et cetera) is more than $105 trillion and growing!

 First make a household budget.
 You will never succeed without a plan.
 Whatever that budget is be sure to leave something like 10% of the available funds for some kind of regular self indulgence.
 If you are too prudent and too austere you won’t make it.
 Revel in your occasional inexpensive indulgences so you don’t start to feel like you never get to have any fun.
 Buying your way out of your slavery is a kind of psychological warfare on your self.
 Make it work your way.